MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-hard-coded-link-translation.md

 There are two common types of internal links in on-premises applications:

 - **Relative internal links** that point to a shared resource in a local file structure like `/claims/claims.html`.
-These links automatically work in apps that are published through Application Proxy, and continue to work with or without link translation.
+These links automatically work in apps that are published through application proxy, and continue to work with or without link translation.
 - **Hard-coded internal links** to other on-premises apps like `http://expenses` or published files like `http://expenses/logo.jpg`.
 The link translation feature works on hard-coded internal links, and changes them to point to the external URLs that remote users need to go through.

-The complete list of attributes in HTML code tags that Application Proxy supports link translation for include:
+The complete list of attributes in HTML code tags that application proxy supports link translation for include:
 * `a (href)`
 * `audio (src)`
 * `base (href)`